Skip to content

 • Check charger availability and reviews before your trip.
 Not all chargers are reliable, and having a backup location in mind avoids stress.

-• In cold weather, add 20 to 30% to your energy estimate.
+• In cold weather, add 20 to 30 percent to your energy estimate.
 Pre-conditioning the battery before fast charging improves charging speeds.

 • Keep your speed at 65 to 70 mph on highways to maximize range between stops.
-Driving at 80 mph can reduce range by 15 to 25%.
+Driving at 80 mph can reduce range by 15 to 25 percent.

 The number of stops depends on your EV's range, trip distance, and how much you charge at each stop.
-Most drivers charge to about 80% at DC fast chargers because charging slows significantly above 80%.
+Most drivers charge to about 80 percent at DC fast chargers because charging slows significantly above 80 percent.
 For a 500-mile trip in a vehicle with 270 miles of range, expect 2 to 3 charging stops of 20 to 40 minutes each.

 Get EV Savings Tips